Thinkwise/docs/docs/iam_dev/roles.md

 title: Roles
 ---

 Roles can be regarded as distinct tasks or activities of an application.
-It is important for the developer to closely assess these features, so that there is no overlap in rights between different roles.
-Furthermore the nomenclature of the roles must be clear for IAM administrators responsible for setting up the authorization of an application using these roles.
+It is important for the developer to closely assess these features so that there is no overlap in rights between different roles.
+Furthermore, the nomenclature of the roles must be clear for IAM administrators responsible for setting up the authorization of an application using these roles.
 They have no knowledge of the functionality and therefore have to deduce the purpose of the roles from the role names.
-Roles are often named after the corresponding activity, like *Approve hours* or *Report a ticket*.
+Roles are often named after the corresponding activity, such as *Approve hours* or *Report a ticket*.

 Role rights
 -----------

 Roles can be added or modified using the *Role rights* screen.
-After selecting a project version, it is possible to create new roles or to copy existing roles from a previous project version or import roles from another Intelligent Application Manager, for example to copy role rights from an acceptance environment to the production environment.
+After selecting a project version, it is possible to create new roles or to copy existing roles from a previous project version or import roles from another Intelligent Application Manager (e.g., to copy role rights from an acceptance environment to the production environment).

 ### Copy roles